Endometriosis: diagnostics and treatment options

 "How long should I take hormone treatment after a laparoscopy?"

 The duration of hormone treatment after a laparoscopy depends on several factors, such as the severity of the endometriosis, the symptoms, the patient's life situation or age.
 Hormone treatment is often continued for at least six months to a year to prevent the endometriosis tissue from growing again.
-In many cases, however, long-term treatment may also be advisable, especially if the risk of recurrence is high.
+In many cases, however, long-term treatment can also be useful, especially if the risk of recurrence is high.
 It is important to regularly discuss with your doctor how long the treatment should be continued.

 Weitere Beiträge